-The Company is currently preparing for test distribution via one day trunk shows, with two nationally recognized fine jewelers starting in September 2005.
-In support of this test distribution, we have agreed with our manufacturer to purchase all unsold items after the test period if the stores do not continue with a moissanite program.
-We will only purchase the jewelry if the manufacturer is unable to sell the jewelry through other retail outlets after a set period of time.
+The Company is currently conducting test distribution via one day trunk shows with two nationally recognized fine jewelers.
+In support of the test distribution at one of these jewelers, we have agreed with our manufacturer to purchase all unsold items after the test period if the stores do not continue with a moissanite program.
+Even in such an event, we will only purchase the jewelry if the manufacturer is unable to sell the jewelry through other retail outlets after a set period of time.
 The jewels involved in this test distribution are on consignment to the manufacturer.
-If all of the jewelry is not sold, it is estimated that we would pay approximately \$400,000 for the gold and labor portion of the jewelry.
+If all of the jewelry is not sold, it is estimated that the maximum for which we would be obligated is approximately \$260,000 for the gold and labor portion of the jewelry.